zolduck0/yt-fzf/README.md

 ####

 Current this script only downloads .mp3.
 This is simply a personal configuration that works best for me.
 You can make it download videos by removing `-x --audio-format mp3` at line 50.
 (I may turn this into an option later).

+Although the name is similar, this project wasn't inspired by [yt-fzf](https://github.com/pystardust/ytfzf).
+You should still check it out though.